-Editor's Note: The following is the second installment in Retail Dive's Consumer Survey, a six-part series examining the psyche of the American consumer and the evolving role of the brick-and-mortar store in the shopping journey.
-You can read the first part on why most shoppers are still choosing to go into stores over website here.
+Editor's note: The following is the second installment in Retail Dive's Consumer Survey, a six-part series examining the psyche of the American consumer and the evolving role of the brick-and-mortar store in the shopping journey.
+Check out all of our results on our landing page.

 Let any doubt about the disruptive nature of digital shopping be laid to rest.

 It’s no secret that Amazon’s e-commerce and delivery innovations are eating into traditional brick-and-mortar market share — and if retailers can’t keep up, they stand to lose shoppers who are increasingly inclined to browse and buy online.